BitOMC/BitOMC/README.md

 `bitomc`
 =====

+_**Disclaimer:** This project has been archived.
+Do not USE.
+It reflects my exploration and journey to understand all facets of Bitcoin.
+At the time of this project's creation, I struggled to understand how Bitcoin could become a viable unit of account, because I assumed that a risk-off asset will always rise in value relative to all other assets during times of crisis.
+This assumption, however, does not hold if Bitcoin is valued by a generally agreed upon social contract at 50% of the world's wealth (the maximum possible extent).
+As a result, I no longer think Bitcoin needs additional monetary features in order to be a viable unit of account in equilibrium._

 `bitomc` is an index and command-line wallet.
 It is experimental software with no warranty.
 See [LICENSE](LICENSE) for more details.